Graphic Birthday Note Bearing Trump’s Signature Surfaces In Epstein Records: Bombshell Report

-The letter, sent at the request of Epstein associate Ghislaine Maxwell, features typewritten text framed by the outline of a naked woman drawn in heavy marker, with Trump’s squiggly signature appearing below the waist.
-The message ends: “Happy Birthday — and may every day be another wonderful secret.”
+The letter, sent at the request of Epstein associate Ghislaine Maxwell, features typewritten text framed by the outline of a naked woman drawn in heavy marker, with Trump’s squiggly signature appearing below the waist, the outlet reported, saying the message ends: “Happy Birthday — and may every day be another wonderful secret.”

-The letter includes an imaginary conversation between Epstein and Trump in which Trump says to Epstein, "We have certain things in common, Jeffrey."
+The letter includes an imaginary conversation between Epstein and Trump in which Trump says to Epstein, "We have certain things in common, Jeffrey," according to the report.

-Trump, who denied writing the letter or drawing the graphic illustration, blasted the report as a “fake Wall Street Journal story” in an interview Tuesday, July 15.
+Trump, who denied writing the letter or drawing the graphic illustration, blasted the report as a “fake Wall Street Journal story” in an interview Tuesday, July 15, the outlet said.

 The revelations come as Trump faces intense criticism for his handling of Epstein-related documents.